Alex Cairns: Return to Leeds United

+On 8 July 2024, Cairns rejoined Championship club Leeds United on a permanent deal.He is considered to be the 4th choice goalkeeper behind, Perri, Darlow and Meslier all of whom have appeared for leeds in recent times.

 Personal life

 In November 2014, Cairns' 16-year-old brother Blake was killed in a two car collision in Conisbrough alongside four other teenagers, three of whom attended Danum Academy Sixth Form with the other having previously attended the Sixth Form.
 His funeral was attended by Cairns and several members of the Leeds first-team squad.